srvshti/stocks-prediction/README.md

 # stocks-prediction
-This project focuses on leveraging machine learning models to predict stock market movements by combining technical and sentiment analysis.
+This project focuses on employing machine learning techniques for stock market prediction through technical and sentiment analysis.
+By utilizing historical time series data and sentiment extracted from news articles, I aim to develop effective forecasting strategies.
+The objective is to provide actionable insights for traders, aiding in the identification of opportune moments for buying and selling stocks.
+The analysis centers on six prominent FTSE 100 companies spanning diverse sectors, such as oil, pharmaceuticals, finance, and consumer goods.